Lynika Strozier: Academic career

 Strozier finished high school, and went to study at the University of Northern Iowa on a scholarship.
 But she did poorly, and returned to Chicago.
 She then enrolled at Truman College, where a mentor, Dr. Yvonne Harris, encouraged her to consider science, in spite of her disabilities.
-Her teachers describe her compensating for her disabilities through a combination of hard work, and creative alternatives.
-For instance, she did all her calculations, longhand, on paper, rather than use a calculator, because it helped her continue to visualize the meaning of the numbers.
+Her teachers describe her compensating for her disabilities through a combination of hard work and creative alternatives.
+For instance, she did all her calculations longhand and on paper, rather than using a calculator, because it helped her continue to visualize the meaning of the numbers.
 Harris described talking with her about how she was a visual thinker, and so she encouraged her to first draw pictures and diagrams of the information she wanted to present, and then use those drawings as an outline for her written presentations.

-When she started to work at Chicago's Field Museum of Natural History, as a student intern, she found she had a gift for lab work.
+When she started to work at Chicago's Field Museum of Natural History as a student intern, she found she had a gift for lab work.
 One of her superiors described her as having "golden hands", being able to coax DNA from particularly small and difficult biological samples.
 She earned an associate degree from Truman, and, while working at the Field Museum, finished a Bachelor of Science at Dominican University, and went on to earn master's degrees at Loyola University Chicago and University of Illinois, Chicago.

 She spent most of her scientific career at the Field Museum.
 In addition to her work at the Field Museum she was one of two scientists at the School of the Art Institute of Chicago's science lab.
 In 2018, she finished two master's degrees, and in 2019 she started working as an adjunct professor at Malcolm X College—which colleagues describe as her dream job.
 In March 2020, the Gantz Family Collections Center at the Field Museum awarded Strozier the honorary role of Collections Associate.